 - NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules.
 The follwoing can be found in the NIH Guidelines:

 - Appendix M that describes HGT research requirements

 - Describes HGT research requirements and Guidance for reporting adverse events to OSP

 Bloodborne Pathogen Guidelines for Academic Personnel Engaged in Clinical Research

 Certain clinical research activities, due to the location or nature of the research, do not require registration with the Institutional Biosafety Committee (IBC).
 For example, phlebotomy services associated with clinical research trials may be performed by academic employees either in a patient care setting or area outside of an academic research laboratory.
 In these instances, it is important that employees are informed of safe work practices, as well as requirements of the OSHA Bloodborne Pathogen regulations (29 CFR 1910.1030).
-The University of Virginia Office of Environmental Health & Safety (EHS) has created the following guidelines to assist personnel in these areas.
+Environmental Health & Safety (EHS) at the University of Virginia has created the following guidelines to assist personnel in these areas.